AlexanderMakarov/am-budget-view/README.md

 ...
 ```

-### 3. [Beancount](https://github.com/beancount/beancount) file with app available accounting details for further exploration in [Fava UI](https://github.com/beancount/fava).
+### 3. [Beancount](https://github.com/beancount/beancount) double-entry accounting details for exploration in [Fava UI](https://github.com/beancount/fava).

 <img src="docsdata/Beancount.png" alt="Beancount" width="300" onclick="window.open(this.src)"/>

+Application supports two languages for now: English and Russian.

 ## List of supported banks, file formats and relevant notes

 In short supported:
-- Inecobank individual accounts,
+- Inecobank accounts,
 - AmeriaBank both individual (aka MyAmeria) and legal accounts,
-- Ardshinbank both individual and legal accounts,
+- Ardshinbank individual accounts,
+- ACBA bank accounts,
 - Generic (manually/customly mapped) CSV files with transactions.

 Banks usually send transactions/statements by email monthly or yearly
-and allows to download list of transactions on their websites.
+and allow to download list of transactions on their websites.
+Note that files received via email are usually less usable (except Ardshinbank)
-Files received via email could be protected by password which is hard to handle in app.
-Additionally files from emails usually don't contain Reciever/Payer account number
+because they could be protected by password or don't contain Reciever/Payer account number.
-and it makes them hard to use for analysis because:
+It makes them hard to use for analysis because:
+1. hard to handle password protection,
-1. account-based categorization won't work at all,
+2. account-based categorization won't work,
-2. transfers between "my accounts" can't be detected and will be counted as "other income" and "other expense" thus distorting statistics/sums,
+3. transfers between "my accounts" can't be detected and will be counted as "other income" and "other expense" thus distorting statistics/sums,
-3. Beancount report won't be full.
+4. Beancount report won't be possible to build.

-Details about each bank/file format:
+## How to download transactions from banks

+See list of supported banks, supported formats and relevant instructions in below.

 ### Inecobank
 - [FULL] Inecobank XML (.xml) files downloaded per-account from https://online.inecobank.am/vcAccount/List